ldecaro/cdk-fargate-bg/README.md

 <!-- It's the pipeline who deploys the Api stack.
 Destroying using the CDK destroy won't destroy the Api and service stacks, therefore it needs to be manually deleted directly from AWS CloudFormation.
 In case of a multi-account deployment, the service and api stacks need to be deleted from the _target account_.
 This also prevents the ECS Fargate service from being accidentally deleted.
 All other infrastructure stacks (git, toolchain, service) can be destroyed using a single command: -->

 - Destroy Toolchain and Git stacks.
-The service and api stacks where created by the pipeline, thererfoe they need to be deleted using cli or the console.
+The service and api stacks where created by the pipeline, therefore they need to be deleted using cli or the console.

 ```
 cdk destroy --all
 ```

+#### Optional

+The service stacks (alpha and beta) were created by the pipeline, therefore they need to be deleted manually, using the console or the CLI.
+The name of these stacks follow the standard ```ecs-microservice-[alpha|beta]``` and, depending on the deployment model, they might reside in a different account and region than the toolchain stack.

 ## Testing

-When the pipeline reaches the latest action of the Deploy stage, the application will become acessible for the first time.
+When the pipeline reaches the latest action of the Deploy stage, the application will become accessible for the first time.
 You can test the application by using the public URL from the application load balancer.
-This URL is visible in the Output tab of the CloudFormation stack named `ecs-microservice-infra-[alpha|beta]`.
+This URL is visible in the Output tab of the CloudFormation stack named `ecs-microservice-[alpha|beta]`.
 Once you access the application on port 80, it will show a hello-world screen.
 In CodeDeploy, you can see the details of the deployment listed in the Deployments menu.
 The image below shows how it looks like:

 <img src="/imgs/CodeDeployDeployment.png" width=80%>

 At this point, refreshing the page repeatedly will show the different versions of the same application.
-The Green application will appear.
-It looks like the image below:
+The Blue and Green versions of this application will appear as in the image below:

 <img src="/imgs/blue-app.png" width=50% height=50%><img src="/imgs/green-app.png" width=50% height=50%>